cheblin/AdHoc-protocol/README.md

 - pack binded constats
 - pack fields inheritance

-To transmit data via the radio channel / Bluetooth / UART, [byte stuffing framing](https://web.cs.wpi.edu/~rek/Undergrad_Nets/B07/BitByteStuff.pdf) and CRC are built into the advanced protocol version.
+To transmit data via the radio channel / Bluetooth / UART, [byte stuffing framing](https://web.cs.wpi.edu/~rek/Undergrad_Nets/B07/BitByteStuff.pdf) and CRC are built into the AdvChannel entity.
-In the case of sending over secure transport or if BlackBox used as a serialization tool of the program data in a file, the standard protocol can be used.Booth version heavy use [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression. <br>
+In the case of sending over secure transport or if BlackBox used as a serialization tool of the program data in a file, the StdChannel is using.
+Booth channel version heavy use [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression. <br>

 At the moment, the code generator BlackBox is built like **SaaS**.
 To get the generated and tested code it is necessary: